AY2324S2-CS2103T-W10-4/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 n/John e/john01@example.com` Edits the name of the first student to `John` and email to `john01@example.com` respectively.
-*  `edit 2 n/Betty tg/` Edits the name of the second student to be `Betty` and clears her telegram handle.
+*  `edit 2 n/Betty tg/` Edits the name of the second student to be `Betty` and clears her Telegram handle.

 <div style="page-break-after: always;"></div>